skaws2003/Dlib-lip-detection/README.md

 # Detecting Lips on given image
 ## Facial landmarks on dlib
 The facial landmark detector for our project produces 68 (x, y)-coordinates that map to the specific facial structures.
-These are trained by the [iBUG-300W dataset](https://ibug.doc.ic.ac.uk/resources/facial-point-annotations/)
+These are trained by the [iBUG-300W dataset](https://ibug.doc.ic.ac.uk/resources/facial-point-annotations/).
+You can download the pretrained landmark detector model from the [detector folder](https://github.com/skaws2003/Dlib-lip-detection/tree/master/detector) on this repository

 Below, we can see what the 68 facial landmarks are.
 ![facial_landmarks](./captures/facial_landmarks.jpg)
 from this image, we might see lip is corresponding to the landmark number [48,68].

 ## Detecting facial landmarks
 ### Preparing for detection